 A prospective landlord/agent is not permitted to charge application fees, waiting list fees, inspection fees, key deposit or any other fees associated with applications.
 They may only receive three types of payment prior to entering into a lease agreement:

 - A holding fee

 A holding fee may be paid by a prospective tenant to hold the premises for more than 7 days.
 A holding fee will hold the premise (keep it from being rented to another party) during the time agreed.
-A landlord/agent is not obliged to accept a holding fee when offered.
+A landlord/agent is not obliged to accept a holding fee.
 The prospective tenant is not obliged to rent the premise when the holding fee expires, although this is the expectation.
 The rental does not officially commence until a lease is entered into.
-Sometimes a holding fee can be confused with a bond (security deposit) or rent in advance so ensure it is clear what it is you are paying for.
+Sometimes a holding fee can be confused with a bond (security deposit) or rent in advance so ensure it is clear what is being paid for.

 WRITTEN AND VERBAL

 A lease agreement can be written, spoken or a combination of both.
 As it is much easier to proof conditions of the lease, when they are in writing, we strongly recommend to opt for written leases and also get additional agreements (e.g. if tenant and landlord/ agent agree on a fresh coat of paint on the walls as a condition for the lease) in writing.

 If the lease agreement is written, it must be printed in 10 point font or larger and the tenant must be given a copy within 14 days of the start of the agreement.
 The landlord and/or agent must provide tenants with their name and current address.
 Costs incurred in the preparation of a lease agreement are to be paid by the landlord/agent.